grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 	* accessibility is more important than style:
 		* do NOT fall into the trap of keeping things abstract for the sake of style. those books are often (and often rightfully) unpopular.
 		* on the other hand layering style on top of accessibility is the dream: like Batman
-* maybe with the engine running full blast, it SOUNDS heavy and grimey, like Dopesmoker.
+* maybe with the engine running full blast, it SOUNDS heavy and grimy, like Dopesmoker.
 	* try to think about what a listener to dopesmoker would want to read.
 * think carefully about where you "dive" into description:
 	* character's clothing, for example, should just be mentioned in casual passing: "she placed the pencil into the front pocket of her cracking leather overalls."